axelitus/fuel-pkg-history/README.md

 ## About

-* Latest Version: 1.0.3
+* Latest Version: 1.1
-* Release Date: 07/10/2011
+* Release Date: 31/10/2011
 * Author: Axel Pardemann ([http://axelitus.mx] (http://axelitus.mx))

 ## Requirements

-* Fuel PHP Framework version 1.0.1 or later (v1.1 will be preferred when it gets released)
+* FuelPHP Framework version 1.1 (it is not backwards compatible anymore, please update you FuelPHP version).
-* MySql Database v5.0 or later (if using the database driver)
+* MySql Database v5.0 or later (required only if using the database driver).
+Other databases may work but they are not tested.

 ## Development Team